edmarkovich/pi-productivity/README.md

     - Each flash of the red LED indicates 10 tasks are done
     - Each flash of the green LED indicates one task done.
     - Example: 23 completed tasks, that will result in 2 red flashes and 3 green flashes.

+## Hardware
+This code expects a Raspberry Pi with Python 3, 4 LEDs and a switch button wired up to GPIO pins.
+If you're doing this, I assume you already know how to connect basic electronics (eg using resistors so your LEDs don't blow up) so I am not providing any guidance :) In my latest implementation, I soldered the electronics onto a shield board that attaches directly over the Pi.
+However, that's an aesthetic choice and mainly an excuse to solder.
+The functionality can be achieved using a solderless breadboard with a few resistors, LEDs and a button, as seen in this earlier [prorotype](pics/breadboard-closeup.png) (rubberband optional.)

+## Software
+Other than code dealing with lighting LEDs and processing button presses, nothing here is Pi-specific.
+All the code that connects to APIs and applies logic to determine where attention is needed can be run on any system with Python 3.

+- Gmail and Google Calendars are polled using REST APIs.
+It does not implement the Oath authentication workflows - you have to do that once yourself and provide the token to the program.
+See the **configuration** section below.
+- The task list is accessed using a simple HTTPS request and is therefore much simpler technically.
+If you want to use just the task functionality, you can comment out the other stuff.
+I will maybe make that configurable in the future.

 ### Refresh Frequency
 - By default, the code will poll for email, calendar and task list updates every hour.
 This is configurable.